apache/incubator-ponymail-foal/README.md

 ### Migration disclaimer:
 _While compatible with the original Pony Mail, this will not be a drop-in replacement.
-Migration of the old database is required, and several older ID generators have been dropped in favor of collision-secure generators._
+Migration of the old database is required, and most of the older ID generators have been dropped in favor of collision-secure generators._